dustinpfister/blog_posts/_posts/canvas-example-game-flappy-collector-idle.md

 ## 4 - The html and main.js file

 Now to tie everything together with html and a main.js file.
+In the html I just have a single container div, and link to the game.js file, draw.js file, and main.js files.

 ```html
 <html>